 Commercial Real Estate Law in Delaware

-Buyers and renters of residential property enjoy some pretty substantial legal protections, because the law of most states presumes that shelter (being necessary to survive, for the most part) is more important than business.
+Buyers and renters of residential property enjoy some pretty significant legal protections, because the law of most states presumes that shelter (being necessary to survive, for the most part) is more important than business.
 Therefore, many of these consumer protections don't apply to commercial real estate.

-Can a Milford, Delaware Attorney Help?
+Can a Wilmington, Delaware Attorney Help?